fairandsmart/right-consent/_docs/212-config-ref.md

   - refaire dans un format unique de tableau (cf quarkus)
   - relire
 ---

-The configuration of the whole composition is not available in a single place.
-Each component of the system holds a part of the configuration.
-Nevertheless, the backend configuration is probably the most important as it concerns directly the behaviour and functional aspects of the main part of the software.

-## IdP (keycloak) configuration

-The configuration of the IdP is available using the manager interface <http://localhost:4285/auth>.

-Use the following credentials to log in: *admin / admin*

-You can find the dedicated Keycloak documentation on the [product website](https://www.keycloak.org/docs/latest/server_admin/index.html)

-## SMTP Server

-Head to [the upstream doc](https://github.com/maildev/maildev) for additional command line parameters.

-## Backend

 Backend configuration is located in a specific file: